ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 * Select <samp>New Countdown Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
 * Click the{% inlineicon addcountdown 70 inverted %}Add Countdown Button{% endinlineicon %} button at the bottom the [Overlays Window](#managing-your-overlays).

 A Text Editing Window appears, providing all of the same visual styling options as with a Text Overlay.
-Pick a countdown style.
+Pick a countdown type, such as countdown, clock, or stopwatch.
 You can edit the End Time and text alignment.
 Press <samp>Save</samp> to display your timer within the Main Window.

 #### Auto-Start Option

-When using  <samp>Countdown for an Amount of Time</samp> or <samp>Stopwatch</samp> mode, you will see an <samp>Auto-Start</samp> checkbox.
+When using a countdown type other than <samp>Clock</samp>, you will see an <samp>Auto-Start</samp> checkbox.
 Check this checkbox to have the countdown start running automatically upon creation, upon switching to the Scene, upon publishing in Preview Mode, and upon starting a broadcast.

 #### Go To Next Scene When Finished

-When using <samp>Countdown for an Amount of Time</samp> or <samp>Countdown to a Date/Time</samp> mode, you will see a <samp>Go To Next Scene When Finished</samp> checkbox.
+When using a countdown, you will see a <samp>Go To Next Scene When Finished</samp> checkbox.
 Select this to automatically transition to the next Scene in the Scenes window when the countdown reaches zero.

 ## Camera Overlays